slopjong/avr/eagle/projects/midi-to-audio/README.md

 ### Order your midi-to-audio adapter

-The first batch of 56 adapters is in production.
+Status: the first batch of 56 adapters is in production.

+* batch 0: 2012-01-10 (prototypes) - 56 PCBs - we're giving the prototypes away for free to Linux audio (like ALSA, Jack, PulseAudio, ..) developers.
+* batch 1: expected 2012-02-01 - xx PCBs.
 Go to the [order form](https://docs.google.com/spreadsheet/viewform?hl=en_US&formkey=dGhXZGtpOGRWU2lNNGhZal93R1BjQVE6MQ) to register for the next batch.
 We will contact you back when we're ready for the next batch run in 02/2012.

-* batch 0: 2012-01-10 (prototypes) - 56 PCBs
-* batch 1: expected 2012-02-01 - xx PCBs

 ### Circuit schematics